walmartlabs/concord-website/docs/getting-started/index.md

 ### Secrets

-As a workflow server Concord often needs to access protected resources such as public/private clouds and source control systems.
+As a workflow server, Concord often needs to access protected resources such as public/private clouds and source control systems.
 Concord maintains a set of secrets that can be associated with a project's resources.